ZetaxFTW/Bank/README.md

 # Scripts
-Free Scripts for Ultra Customizer
+Page to download free scripts for Ultra Customizer.

+You can support me at https://paypal.me/NixloFNA